Jereton Mariere

-Samuel Jereton Mariere GCON (1907 – 9 May 1971) was the first governor of the former Midwest State of Nigeria from February 1964 to January 1966.
-He was also the first chancellor of the University of Lagos, Akoka, Lagos and the first president of the Christian Council of Nigeria.
+Samuel Jereton Mariere GCON (1907 – 9 May 1971) was the first governor of the former Mid-Western Region, Nigeria from February 1964 to January 1966.
+He was also the first chancellor of the University of Lagos, Akoka, Lagos and a former president of the Christian Council of Nigeria.

+Life

 In 1935 Mariere was elected secretary-general of the Urhobo Progressive Union, an association created in 1931 to articulate and chart a direction for the Urhobo people.
 He was subsequently created a traditional chieftain by them, becoming the Olorogun of Evwreni in 1953.